 Any neonicotinoid product with those uses on the label will be state restricted use.
 This means a Massachusetts pesticide license (or certification) would be required to use these types of products.

 Homeowners will not be able to use these products on their lawns, trees, shrubs, ornamentals, or vegetable or flower gardens.
-However, they will be able to use neonicotinoid products that are labeled to control fleas, ticks, mites, bedbugs, or structural pests to target those pests.
+But they would be able to use neonicotinoid products that are labeled to control fleas, ticks, mites, bedbugs, or structural pests to target those pests.

 Farmers will not need a license to purchase or use products UNLESS the product they want to use has “dual use” language.
 For example, if a product had agricultural uses AND ornamental uses in the list of labeled sites, the product would be state restricted use and a farmer would need a license to apply the product.